 The Security dashboard has several widgets that each keep track of different aspects of the network.
 The information in the panels is generated in near-real time and most of the widgets can be clicked through to display more detailed information.

 The first step however is to switch to the Computers menu to add new endpoints.
-You can use the interface to download or email download links to Windows, macOS, Linux or Android agents.
+You can use the interface to download or email download links to Windows (opens in new tab), macOS (opens in new tab), Linux (opens in new tab) or Android (opens in new tab) agents.
 One of the good things about the process is that once you have installed the agent on a Windows computer, it will automatically discover other computers on the same subnet and you can then install the agent on these machines remotely from the administration interface.

 Panda claims that the performance of the endpoints isn’t impacted by the lightweight agent and our experience hasn’t been any different.
 The agent didn’t exert any noticeable pressure on the resources on any of our test Windows and Linux machines.